Pulse: An app-based teen pregnancy prevention intervention

 - The evaluation was fully technology-based: All recruitment, enrollment, intervention content, and pre- and post-survey participation took place online.
 Most participants completed all sections on smartphones.

-- Participants were recruited through ads on Instagram, Facebook, Twitter, and Google AdWords.
+- Participants were recruited through ads on Instagram, Facebook, and Twitter.*

 Example of Pulse ads